Political positions of John Edwards

 Here are some of Senator John Edwards's votes and remarks on various issues.

 Economic policy

 End poverty in 30 years

 One of Edwards' main themes as a political figure is the problem of poverty in America.
-He believes that poverty can be cut by one third by 2016 and eliminated by 2036.
+In a 2006 speech, he expressed a goal of reducing poverty by one third by 2016 and eliminating it fully by 2036.
 He supports adoption of the National Academy of Sciences' recommendations for measuring poverty, which he claims would add one million people to the "poverty" class.
 His plan involves several tactics, including stronger families; better schools; and the issuance of government-funded housing vouchers.
 Edwards argues in favor of creating one million housing vouchers over five years to place poor people in middle-class neighborhoods and in areas where jobs are available.
 He also supports strengthening labor unions and raising the minimum wage to $8.40.
 Edwards has stated, "If we truly believe that we are all equal, then we should live together too."